Why live in the mountains?

 As your real estate broker I feel it is important for you to be

-well informed about the geography of the area.
+well informed about the area.